sync-language/sync/docs/language-reference.md

 #### Hash Set

 The third, and fairly important is a hash set.
-Is it similar to C++ std::set, Rust std::collections::HashSet, and Python set[T].
-Is it written as `Set(K)` where K is a generic type for the map key.
+It is similar to C++ std::set, Rust std::collections::HashSet, and Python set[T].
+It is written as `Set(K)` where K is a generic type for the map key.
 K must be hashable and be able to be equality compared.

 ```sync
 Set(i32) // Hash set of signed 32 bit integer keys.